Mass bias in clusters of galaxies: Projection effects on the case study of Virgo replica: Results and discussion

 \subsection{Contribution from non-thermal processes}

-As discussed above, the Virgo cluster is not relaxed and the effects of the complex physics (AGN feedback and matter infall from the filament) are observed in the cluster core within $R_{500}$.
-The hydrostatic equilibrium assumption is invalid and we expect that the derived hydrostatic mass, and bias, differ from the expected values for relaxed clusters.
+As discussed above, the Virgo cluster is not relaxed, and the complex physics effects (AGN feedback and matter infall from the filament) are observed in the cluster core within $R_{500}$.
+The hydrostatic equilibrium assumption is invalid, and we expect that the derived hydrostatic mass and bias differ from the expected values for relaxed clusters.
 When estimating the hydrostatic mass, only the pressure due to gravitational heating was accounted for.
-However, magnetic fields \citep[e.g.,][]{pellissier2023rhapsody}, cosmic rays \citep[e.g.,][]{boss2023crescendo} or turbulence can provide additional pressure support \citep[e.g.,][]{nelson2014hydrodynamic,pearce2020hydrostatic}.
-In order to estimate its specific contribution to the case of the Virgo replica, we modelled the non-thermal pressure following \cite{gianfagna2021exploring}. \\ Figure \ref{bias_fit} (bottom) shows the hydrostatic mass bias with the non-thermal pressure correction in red compared to the bias considering only thermal pressure.
-The red dotted and dashed lines respectively show the hydrostatic mass bias with and without fitting the radial profiles to the universal models.
-We observe that the non-thermal correction adds pressure and eventually gives a higher hydrostatic mass bias.
-As observed by \cite{nelson2014hydrodynamic,pearce2020hydrostatic}, the non-thermal pressure support increases with radius and so the hydrostatic mass bias.
+However, magnetic fields \citep[e.g.][]{pellissier2023rhapsody}, cosmic rays \citep[e.g.][]{boss2023crescendo}, or turbulence can provide additional pressure support \citep[e.g.][]{nelson2014hydrodynamic,pearce2020hydrostatic}.
+To estimate its specific contribution to the case of the Virgo replica, we modelled the non-thermal pressure following \cite{gianfagna2021exploring}. \\ Figure \ref{bias_fit} (bottom) shows the hydrostatic mass bias with the non-thermal pressure correction in red compared to the bias considering only thermal pressure.
+The red dotted and dashed lines, respectively, show the hydrostatic mass bias with and without fitting the radial profiles to the universal models.
+The non-thermal correction adds pressure and eventually gives a higher hydrostatic mass bias.
+As observed by \cite{nelson2014hydrodynamic} and \citep{pearce2020hydrostatic}, the non-thermal pressure support increases with radius and so the hydrostatic mass bias.
 In \cite{gianfagna2021exploring}, the mean bias is below one, so adding pressure reduces the bias.
-For the case of Virgo replica, the total mass considering only thermal pressure is overestimated, adding the non-thermal contribution increases further the mass.
-We then fit the pressure, electron density and $\alpha$ \citep[defined as the ratio of the non-thermal pressure over the total pressure in][]{pearce2020hydrostatic} profiles, the bias computed with the fitted profiles is shown as the dark red dotted line.
-It has the same variations and values as the bias estimated from fitted pressure and electron density profiles shown in dark green dotted line on the top panel of Fig. \ref{bias_fit}.
-Finally, the three biases presented on the bottom panel are around 1.15 at 2.5~Mpc, same as the biases on the top panel.
-In Table \ref{tab:mass}, we give the Virgo replica masses at $R_{500}$ calculated while adding non-thermal pressure while fitting the radial including the $\alpha$ parameter (\textit{+$P_{nth}$+fit}) or not (\textit{+$P_{nth}$}).
-In the high resolution simulation, the mass calculated from simulation-derived profiles while adding non-thermal pressure is 3.1$\%$ higher than when considering only thermal pressure.
+For the case of the Virgo replica, the total mass considering only thermal pressure is overestimated, adding the non-thermal contribution increases the mass further.
+We then fitted the pressure, electron density, and $\alpha$ \citep[defined as the ratio of the non-thermal pressure over the total pressure in][]{pearce2020hydrostatic} profiles; the bias computed with the fitted profiles is shown as the dark red dotted line.
+It has the same variations and values as the bias estimated from fitted pressure and electron density profiles shown in dark green dotted line in the top panel of Fig. \ref{bias_fit}.
+Finally, the three biases presented in the bottom panel are around 1.15 at 2.5~Mpc, which is the same as the biases in the top panel.
+In Table \ref{tab:mass}, we give the Virgo replica masses at $R_{500}$ calculated while adding non-thermal pressure while fitting the radial including the $\alpha$ parameter (+$P_{nth}$+fit) or not (+$P_{nth}$).
+In the high-resolution simulation, the mass calculated from simulation-derived profiles while adding non-thermal pressure is 3.1$\%$ higher than when considering only thermal pressure.
 Using the fitted profiles, it is 1.9$\%$ higher.
 The difference is thus not significant.